Kevin-Cai-dev/polaroid-image-decorator/backend/README.md

 # polaroid-image-decorator-backend

 Backend for the polaroid image generator web app.
 This is based on `FastAPI` and uses the python `Pillow` library for image processing.
+Generated images are always of `.jpeg` format.

 ## Setup